You Can't Do That on Television

-You Can't Do That on Television is a Canadian sketch comedy television series that first aired locally in 1979 before airing in the United States in 1981.
-It featured pre-teen and teenage actors in a sketch comedy format similar to that of American sketch comedy Rowan & Martin's Laugh-In and Canadian sketch comedy Second City Television.
-Each episode had a specific theme normally relating to the popular culture of the time.
+You Can't Do That on Television is a Canadian sketch comedy television series that aired locally in 1979 before airing in the United States in 1981.
+It featured adolescent and teenage actors performing in a sketch comedy format similar to America's Rowan & Martin's Laugh-In and Canada's Second City Television.
+Each episode had a specific theme, typically relating to the popular culture of the time.

-During its original run, the show was seen as one and the same with the cable network Nickelodeon in its early years on the air, achieved high ratings, and is most famous for introducing the network's iconic green slime.
-The show was also notable for launching the careers of many performers, including alternative rock musician Alanis Morissette, filmmaker Patrick Mills, and television producer and screenwriter Bill Prady.
+The series was produced by and aired on Ottawa's CTV station CJOH-TV.
+Initially a local program, it was marketed specifically for a North American-wide audience from its third season on.
+It was staple on the early years of the American cable network Nickelodeon, becoming most famous for introducing the network's iconic green slime.
+The channel aired reruns through 1994, when they were replaced with the similarly-themed domestic sketch comedy variety program All That.
+The show was notable for launching the careers of many performers, including alternative rock musician Alanis Morissette, filmmaker Patrick Mills, and television producer and screenwriter Bill Prady.

-The show was produced by and aired on Ottawa's CTV station CJOH-TV.
-Initially a local program, from its third season on, it was marketed specifically for a North American-wide audience.
-After production ended in 1990, the show continued in reruns on the Nickelodeon cable network in the United States through 1994, when it was replaced with the similar-themed domestic sketch comedy variety program All That.

-The show is the subject of the 2004 feature-length documentary You Can't Do That on Film, directed by David Dillehunt, which was released in North America by Shout!
-Factory in 2012.
+The show is the subject of the 2004 documentary You Can't Do That on Film, directed by David Dillehunt.
+Filmed in August 2004, the documentary was released in North America by Shout!
+Factory in 2012 and reissued in 2022 by MVD Entertainment.
+The film's tour of Studio D at CJOH was the final production made in the original studio, as the space had been sealed for tax purposes by station management.
+The building was demolished in 2011 following a fire in February 2010.

-As of 2021, the second season is available to watch on Paramount+.
+The first 21 half-hour episodes were released on iTunes and Amazon in three volumes, beginning in December 2012, but these volumes are no longer available.
+In 2021, the first 14 half-hour episodes were made available on Paramount+.
+Outside of the 1989 Worst of You Can't Do That on Television VHS from Elektra Video, the series has never been formally released on home media.